City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Edited by Briar Levit, out now

-Women whose work has shaped, shifted, and formed graphic design as we know it today, including auteurs, advocates for social justice, and creators ahead of their time.
+This work strives to highlight Women whose efforts have shaped, shifted, and formed graphic design as we know it today, including auteurs, advocates for social justice, and creators ahead of their time.

 New Moons: Contemporary Writings by North American Muslims